bitcointranscripts/bitcointranscripts/advancing/2021/static-invoices-in-lightning:-a-deep-dive-and-comparison-of-bolt11-invoices-lnurl-offers-and-amp.md

 Dave gets this message, his node gets the message rather, and he sends the invoice back, again, through the network.
 And now Alice can go ahead and pay it.

-Awesome, right?
+Awesome.
 Seems really cool and simple, but there's actually a lot that goes into getting this invoice retrieval within the network to happen.
 So let's dive into that a bit.
 So first of all, we need to be able to send a message like this.
-So messaging in Lightning Network, can we use some of our existing messages, right?
+So messaging in Lightning Network, can we use some of our existing messages.
 So the messages we currently have in the Lightning Network is we have gossip messages.
-So these are the messages you wanna broadcast, you wanna kinda flood them to the whole network, right?
+So these are the messages you wanna broadcast, you wanna kinda flood them to the whole network.

 You wanna tell the whole network, "hey, new channel, new node, node channel updates", etc.
 So this is not ideal, we don't want the whole network to know that we're requesting an invoice, and we definitely don't want the whole network to get that invoice.

-And we quite heavily rate limit this, right?
+And we quite heavily rate limit this.
-So a lot of nodes will batch the gossip that they send out, so it can be quite slow, right?
+So a lot of nodes will batch the gossip that they send out, so it can be quite slow.
 You have to wait a bit, so this is not ideal for this scenario.
-The other types of messages that we have are the payment specific messages, right?
+The other types of messages that we have are the payment specific messages.

 So in that example I showed before, Alice has to tell Bob and Charlie how they should go about forwarding their payments on, which channels they should use.
-So this is a bit closer to what we want, right? because it's along a specific route that Alice chooses.
+So this is a bit closer to what we want. because it's along a specific route that Alice chooses.
-But the thing is, they're payment specific messages, right?
+But the thing is, they're payment specific messages.
 Add HTLC, fail HTLC.

 And so you have to kind of create a payment to do this.